reactive-streams/reactive-streams-jvm/tck/README.md

 }
 ```

-The TCK also supports Publishers which are not able to signal completion.
-For example you might have a Publisher being
+The TCK also supports `Publisher`s which are not able to signal completion.
+Imagine a `Publisher` being
-backed by a timer.
-Such Publisher does not have a natural way to "complete" after some number of ticks.
+backed by a timer—such a `Publisher` does not have a natural way to "complete" after some number of ticks.
 It would be
-possible to implement a Processor which would "take n elements from the TickPublisher and then signal completion to the
+possible to implement a `Processor` which would "take n elements from the TickPublisher and then signal completion to the
-downstream", but this adds a layer of indirection between the TCK and the Publisher one initially wanted to test.
+downstream", but this adds a layer of indirection between the TCK and the `Publisher` one initially wanted to test.
-It is suggested to test such unbouded Publishers either way - using a "TakeNElementsProcessor" or by informing the TCK
+It is suggested to test such unbouded `Publisher`s either way—using a "TakeNElementsProcessor" or by informing the TCK
-that the publisher is not able to signal completion.
+that the `Publisher` is not able to signal completion.
 The TCK will then skip all tests which require `onComplete` signals to be emitted.

 In order to inform the TCK that your Publiher is not able to signal completion, override the `maxElementsFromPublisher` method like this: